kogosoftwarellc/angular-async-form/README.md

 |----|----|----|
 |`A`|`^^afControlGroup, ngModel`|Parent Scope (name is a required attribute)|

-Adds a form control to `afControlGroup`.
+Adds a form control to a form control group.
 The `name` attribute is used as the key when supplying `errors` to the callback function in `afSubmit`.
 This directive may be used any number of times within `afControlGroup` (I.E. with radio inputs).
 If this directive does not exist within `afControlGroup`, then no error will display in `afControlMessage`.

-Errors from the backend must be resolved by triggering a blur event on the control;
-otherwise, successive form submissions will be blocked.
+Errors must be resolved by triggering a blur event on the control; otherwise, successive evaluations of `afSubmit` will be blocked.

 ## License